-Kingdom Wins Nigerian Idol Season 6, Clinches N50m Worth of Gifts
+Kingdom Wins Nigerian Idol Season 6, Clinches N50m Worth Of Gifts

 Sunday Ehigiator

-Kingdom Kroseide has emerged winner of the Nigerian Idol season six competition, clinching the grand prize of N30 million in cash and N20 million worth of other gifts.
+Kingdom Kroseide has emerged winner of the Nigerian Idol season six competition, thereby winning the grand prize of N30 million in cash and N20 million worth of other gifts.

 Highlights of the night include performances by the judges and a beautiful rendition of One Hit by one of the guest judges on the show, Cohbams alongside Kingdom.